 How to best use Managed OS in combination with software update deferral

-Kandji's Managed OS Library Items, which automates operating software updates, and software update deferral, which controls the OS updates that are offered to users, can be used together to great effect on your supervised devices.
+Kandji's Managed OS Library Item, which automates operating software updates, and software update deferral, which controls the OS updates that are offered to users, can be used together to great effect on your supervised devices.

 A good way to understand this interaction is to see Managed OS as setting the minimum OS version and software update deferral as setting the maximum for your fleet.

 Software update deferral controls what a user can see when updating their device themselves or through automatic updates.
 If the OS version is not X days old (X being a value between 1 and 90), the user will not see it.
 Setting this ceiling helps to ensure that your users' devices are not running an OS version you've not had time to test in your environment.
 They will only be offered the latest OS updates that comply with the deferral policy that you set.

 To learn more about testing OS releases, please see our blog post: How and Why You Should Be Testing Apple's Next Operating Systems Now

 Software update deferral relies on the user to update their device in a timely fashion, but it cannot force them to do so; this is where Managed OS becomes useful.

 Managed OS monitors your fleet and will catch any devices that are not being kept up to date.
 It will cache updates locally, prompt users to update, and execute the update.
 So as an admin, you can set a minimum version (or floor) that your devices must respect.